Dalton Pando: Early life and education

 Pando played college soccer for Johnson & Wales University for one season before transferring to the University of California, Santa Barbara.
 He played for the UC Santa Barbara Gauchos men's soccer team in 2016 and scored two goals in 19 games.

 Soccer career

 Pando signed with Nashville SC after UC Santa Barbara and played the 2017 season with Nashville SC U23.
 The following season he played with FC Tucson.

 South Georgia Tormenta FC signed Pando in December 2018 for the 2019 season.
 He played in 6 games and did not return the following year.
 He then participated in The Soccer Tournament 2024 with ZALA.

-Pando plays for United Premier Soccer League team FC Folsom, which is owned by his father.
+Pando currently plays for United Premier Soccer League team FC Folsom, which is owned by his father.